Shahram Khan Tarakai: Political career

-Khan for the first time entered in to politics in 2005 after coming from abroad when he ran for District Nazim in 2005 Local Government Elections and won the office on huge margin.
+Khan for the first time entered into politics in 2005 after coming from abroad when he ran for District Nazim for Swabi in 2005 Local Government Elections and won the office on huge margin.

 In his tenure as a District Nazim, both Pervez Musharraf the then President of Pakistan and Shaukat Aziz the then Prime Minister of Pakistan visited Swabi and announced huge amount for Municipal purposes.

-He co-founded Awami Jamhuri Ittehad Pakistan (AJIP) in 2010.
+He co-founded Awami Jamhuri Ittehad Pakistan (AJIP) in 2012.

-He ran for the seat of the National Assembly of Pakistan as a candidate of AJIP from Constituency NA-13 (Swabi-II) in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of AJIP from Constituency NA-13 (Swabi-II) in the 2013 Pakistani general election but was unsuccessful.
 He received 14,495 votes and lost the seat to Asad Qaiser.
 In the same election, he was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of AJIP from Constituency PK-32 (Swabi-II).
 He received 20,111 votes and defeated Amir Rehman, a candidate of Awami National Party (ANP).
 Following the election, AJIP forged coalition with Pakistan Tehreek-e-Insaf (PTI).

 On 14 June 2013, he was inducted into the provincial Khyber Pakhtunkhwa cabinet of Chief Minister Pervez Khattak and was appointed as Provincial Minister of Khyber Pakhtunkhwa for agriculture.

 In a cabinet reshuffle in March 2014, he was appointed as Provincial Minister of Khyber Pakhtunkhwa for health and was given the status of the senior minister in the cabinet.
 In November 2015, AJIP merged with PTI.
 Shahram Khan in a public gathering of PTI on 22 November 2015 announced the merger of both the parties for the betterment of the people of Swabi.
 Imran Khan was also present in the gathering as a chief guest.

-He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-47 (Swabi-V) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-47 (Swabi-V) in the 2018 Pakistani general election.

 On 29 August 2018, he was inducted into the provincial Khyber Pakhtunkhwa cabinet of Chief Minister Mahmood Khan and was appointed as Provincial Minister of Khyber Pakhtunkhwa for Local Government, Elections and Rural Development.
-According to the vision of Imran Khan he has passed Local Government bill 2019 from the Provincial Assembly of Khyber Pakhtunkhwa understanding the importance of devolution of power.
+He passed the Local Government bill 2019 from the Provincial Assembly of Khyber Pakhtunkhwa.

 He was among the three ministers who were abruptly removed from KP cabinet on charges of creating grouping in the ruling PTI.
-These allegations were denied by Shahram Tarakai.
+These allegations were denied by Shahram Tarakai and when cleared, was awarded Provincial Ministry for Elementary and Secondary Education.
+Tarakai served as Provincial Minister till the dissolution of Provincial Assembly in January 2023.